thrushlang/.github/profile/README.md

 The **Thrush Programming Language**.
 A system programming language that revolutionizes low-level control, intuitive abstraction for beginners, and limitless IR low-level control for experts.

+## Inspiration

+- The language is largely based on the syntax of its source language, Rust.
+However, it has some unique features.
+- Its name is Thrush, reminiscent of the **[thrush](https://en.wikipedia.org/wiki/Thrush_(bird))** bird, a relative of the **Turdidae** family.
+Its pronunciation differs from the bird's name; it's actually T..
+Rush, not Thrush.

 ## Philosophy

 ### The problem